haninisrina/SQL_Project_Data_Job_Analysis/project_sql.md

 | 692        | Michael Page                      | 18       |

 **🔍 Key Insights:**
-📌Top Employers: Posloker, Grab, and Monroe Consulting Group have the most Data Analyst job openings in Indonesia.
+📌Top Employers: Posloker, Grab, and Monroe Consulting Group have the most Data Analyst job openings in Indonesia. </br>
-📌Diverse Hiring Landscape: Companies range from tech firms (Grab, GO-JEK) to recruitment agencies (Michael Page, Monroe Consulting).
+📌Diverse Hiring Landscape: Companies range from tech firms (Grab, GO-JEK) to recruitment agencies (Michael Page, Monroe Consulting). </br>
-📌Finance & Consulting Demand: Firms like BFI Finance and Asian Technology Solutions actively seek Data Analysts, highlighting strong demand in finance and IT consulting.
+📌Finance & Consulting Demand: Firms like BFI Finance and Asian Technology Solutions actively seek Data Analysts, highlighting strong demand in finance and IT consulting. </br>

 **8. Growth of Data-Related Job Roles in Indonesia (2023)**

 **❓ Question to Answer:**
 How has the demand for data-related job roles in Indonesia changed throughout 2023?

-📊 What to Analyze:
+**📊 What to Analyze:**
-- Quarterly growth trends of key data-related roles.
+- Quarterly growth trends of key data-related roles. </br>
-- Seasonal hiring patterns for data-related jobs.
+- Seasonal hiring patterns for data-related jobs. </br>
 - Differences in hiring trends between emerging and established roles.
-- The demand for junior vs. senior roles.
+- The demand for junior vs. senior roles. </br>

 **🎯 Objective:**
 Provide insights into the demand trends for data-related roles in Indonesia to help job seekers make informed career decisions.
 Understanding hiring trends allows professionals to identify in-demand skills and employers to align recruitment strategies accordingly.